op-rt/SAS/README.md

 - Numba JIT compilation for performance
 - Parallelized operations

+This version is designed to take a single array of AABBs, addressing only the "complete case" (self-intersection within one set).
+However, the entry function can be easily extended to handle the "bipartite case" (intersection between two different sets of boxes) with minimal modifications.

 ## Example

 The main `query_pairs` method takes a single vectorized numpy array containing all AABBs (Axis-Aligned Bounding Boxes).
 Each AABB is represented as `[min_x, max_x, min_y, max_y]` for a 2d bounding rectangle or as `[min_x, max_x, min_y, max_y, min_z, max_z]` for a 3d bounding box.
 The algorithm then operates on the entire dataset at once, avoiding individual checks: